fishinwind/workshop/content/Classes/class-01.rst

 First Quiz : Reading
 ====================
 Computational biology projects inevitably accrue a lot of files.
-For the first quiz, you'll need to read a paper [#]_ and be able to put a set of files in the correct places.
-We require that you use this scheme for all of your projects in and out of the class.
+This paper describes a scheme for organizing files that provides some suggestions on how to organize.
+We suggest that you use this scheme (or a similar one) for all of your projects in and out of the class.

 .. [#] A Quick Guide to Organizing Computational Biology Projects (2009)
         PLoS Comput.
 Biol.
 William S. Noble